EventStore/documentation/docs/cloud/faq/README.md

 ## Operational characteristics of Event Store Cloud

-Event Store Cloud is a distributed fault tolerant provisioning system and control plane.
+Event Store Cloud is a distributed fault-tolerant provisioning system and control plane.
 It is hosted in Amazon AWS.
 All data components and processing components are distributed across three availability zones.
 State is backed up, and the platform can be easily restored to another region in the event of a total region failure.

 ## The impact of outages on resources